CorpHackRyan/spaceoids-rp/README.md

-This was created from following the tutorial at:
+This was created from taking ideas from the tutorial at:

 https://realpython.com/asteroids-game-python